ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 User space proxy mode

-In this mode, kube-proxy watches the Kubernetes master for the addition and
+In this (legacy) mode, kube-proxy watches the Kubernetes control plane for the addition and

 removal of Service and Endpoint objects.
 For each Service it opens a